AscendNTNU/fluid/Fluid FSM blueprint.md

 A transition is just a state change.
 In order to make this as flexible as possible it's natural to implement some sort of graph for the different states and run through this and check if a certain transition is allowed or not.

-It's important to notice in this design that the transitions don't care if the state change is valid or not.
-If PX4 complains, the transition completion handler will return an error of course, but **the state graph is responsible for figuring out which transitions are valid and makes sense**.
-In short will transitions most likely be a private API for Fluid, while operations are public.
+It's important to notice in this design the transitions don't care if the state change is valid or not.
+If PX4 complains, the transition completion handler will return an error of course, but **the state graph is responsible for figuring out which transitions that are valid**.
+Therefore will transitions most likely be a private API for Fluid, while operations are public.